xcart/xcart-docs/_pages/kb_en/modules/tax_exempt.md

 ## Tax-Exempt Products

-Tax Exempt module adds a possibility for a store admin to make certain products tax-free if required.
+The addon Tax Exempt adds a possibility for a store admin to make certain products tax-free if required.

 For this purpose a store admin should:
 1. Locate the product in question on the product list page (**Catalog** -> **Products**).